SafeSport Center changes targeted in new bill aimed at sex abuse in sports

 The Safer Sports for Athletes Act looks to address some of the bigger concerns that have opened the center to criticism since it was established in 2017 to handle sex-abuse cases in Olympic sports and their grassroots cousins.

-The bill would quadruple an existing grant to the center to $10 million a year.
-But that wouldn’t solve all the problems.
-As before, that grant can only be used for training and education, not investigations and enforcement, which are the focus of complaints about the center.
+The bill has potential for a fivefold increase of an existing grant to the center, bringing it to $10 million a year.
+But even if the full amount were approved, it wouldn’t solve all of the problems.

+As before, that grant can only be used for training and education, not investigations and enforcement, which are the focus of complaints about the center, and also of the reforms the lawmakers are seeking.

+“We’re hoping the combination of appropriations for other activities will free up money for investigations, as well as the streamlining,” said one of the bill’s sponsors, Rep. Deborah Ross, D-North Carolina.

-The center operates on a budget of around $21 million a year, most of which comes from the U.S. Olympic and Paralympic Committee and its sports affiliates, known as national governing bodies, or NGBs.
-CEO Ju’Riese Colon said the center currently receives about 155 reports a week, which comes to more than 8,000 a year.
+The center estimates the reforms in the bill could cost more than $4.5 million.
+It currently operates on a budget of around $21 million a year, most of which comes from the U.S. Olympic and Paralympic Committee and its sports affiliates, known as national governing bodies, or NGBs.

-“We’re hoping the combination of appropriations for other activities will free up money for investigations, as well as the streamlining,” said Rep. Deborah Ross, D-North Carolina.

-The other bill sponsors were Reps.
-Dave Joyce, R-Ohio; Don Bacon, R-Nebraska; and Kathy Castor, D-Florida.
+“It’s really unclear, and I don’t think that some parts of the bill jibe with other parts of the bill,” SafeSport CEO Ju’Riese Colon said.
+“We’re going to need some more conversation to suss out some of this stuff.
+Right now, it just doesn’t really add up for us.”

-The center’s critics are skeptical about giving more resources to an agency they feel is missing the mark.
-Colon said even if the center receives the additional money in the form of the grant, tamping down problems addressed in the legislation won’t be as simple as shifting funds around.
+The center’s critics, meanwhile, have long been skeptical about giving more resources to an agency they feel is missing the mark.

-“We have a lot of questions,” she said.
-“Because some it, we just don’t know how it works, practically.”

-The law would mandate that investigations be concluded within 180 days after a report is made, with possibilities to extend them.
+The bill would also mandate that investigations be concluded within 180 days after a report is made, with possibilities to extend them.
 Some of the most egregious complaints about the center have come from people who say it has taken years for their cases to be resolved.

+The center currently receives about 155 reports a week, which comes to more than 8,000 a year.
+When fully staffed, it has 77 people on its response and resolution team.

 “Too many other survivors have also been left waiting for years for SafeSport to investigate or have their cases closed without action,” said soccer player Mana Shim, who helped lawmakers draft the bill.